 - your health after your baby is born, including recognising the ‘baby blues’ and postnatal depression

-At each appointment, your midwife or doctor will be able to answer questions you may have about the information you have been given and any other concerns you have about your pregnancy.
+At each appointment, your midwife or doctor will answer any questions you have about the information you're given.
+They will also address any concerns you have about your pregnancy.
 You may find it helpful to write down anything you’re worried about or want to ask.
 You can then bring this list with you.

 - National Childbirth Trust